What Is Gated Content?

 Some blogs and websites that use this strategy don't offer exclusive content on a continuing basis.
 Going through their email subscription gate merely provides a special perk, such as an eBook download.
 Then subscribers receive alerts when new publicly posted content is available.
 Or they may receive some special discounts and offers.

 One of the common ways that gated content strategies are used is to provide premium, exclusive, or special articles, videos, and audio.
 On these types of sites, there may be a mix of freely available and premium content.
 But to get to the premium material, visitors will have to subscribe or pay.

 Some offline newspapers and magazines (e.g., The New York Times), now offer paid gated digital editions of their print version predecessors.
-Success of these transitions can be mixed because website visitors can always find alternative information sources on the Internet.
+The success of these transitions can be mixed because website visitors can always find alternative information sources on the Internet.

 Costs of Gated Content

-The necessity to build an email list and/or provide login access also requires protection of visitors' personal information.
-Additional security services, plugins and programs, and development of privacy policies with the help of an attorney, are the minimum security investments that gated content demands.
+The necessity to build an email list and/or provide login access also requires the protection of visitors' personal information.
+Additional security services, plugins and programs, and development of privacy policies with the help of an attorney are the minimum security investments that gated content demands.

 The cost of both email list building and security could easily outweigh any revenues gained from offering gated content.
 So careful analysis of costs and profitability is required when setting prices and determining if it is a wise strategy at all.

 As seen with the transition of traditional print publications to digital gated versions, there is always the possibility that people will not be willing to pay for access.
 The Internet can provide an almost limitless stream of relevant and high-quality content from a vast host of sources for free.
 So why pay?